 O-Best [Upgraded Version] Basketball Knee Pads

-This shield-shaped pad is said to provide better protection against impact compared to other pads that feature a square-shaped design.
-It also comes equipped with non-slip technology which prevents the pads from sliding down or rolling.
-The fabric is highly breathable and flexible, consisting of spandex and polyamide.
-The moisture-wicking technology will draw sweat away from the skin, preventing irritation and improving comfort, keeping the wearer cool and dry.
+This shield-shaped pad provides better impact protection compared to square-shaped pads.
+It has non-slip technology to prevent slipping or rolling and is made of breathable, flexible spandex and polyamide fabric.
+Moisture-wicking technology draws sweat away from the skin, improving comfort and keeping the wearer cool and dry.

-This pair is made out of high-density stable fiber textile, which improves durability, allowing you to wear them on indoor and outdoor courts.
-The longer length protects the upper and lower leg against bruising, scrapes, and more.
+The pair is made of high-density stable fiber textile, improving durability for indoor and outdoor court use.
+The longer length protects the upper and lower leg against bruises, scrapes, and more.